Havsalt/strox/README.md

 You can run `strox` from the terminal if installed, usually through `pipx install` or `uv tool install`.

-Example of querying for the closest matching options, with _weight_ parameter.
+Example of querying for the closest matching option, with _weight_ parameter.

 ```bash
 strox "an" "Apple pie" "Indigo" "Banana" --insertion-cost 0.1